 - When required for project scope of work, identify appropriate subcontractors and supervise subcontractor work performance.

-- Master's Degree OR Bachelor's Degree and 3+ years of experience.
-Degree in in Biology or closely related field.
+- Degree in in Biology or closely related field.

-- 1+ years of biological fieldwork experience in California.
+- 1+ years of biological fieldwork experience in CA.

 - Extensive knowledge of avian biology, mammalogy, and herpetofauna a PLUS.

 - Experience with conducting small mammal surveys and/or live-trapping a PLUS.